 A: The low-cost machines in catalogs are imported from China and Taiwan.
 They’re inexpensive because they have smaller capacities, a lot less power, and are built to different quality standards than the Woodmaster.
 Plus, you really can’t compare one-function imported machines to the 4-in-1, USA-made Woodmaster — they’re in different quality, function, and price categories altogether.
 Plus, Built-in-USA means if you do have a problem, we’ve got knowledgeable technicians to help … and parts on the shelf.
 When you call Woodmaster, a human being answers the phone and gets you the help you need.

 A: Simple answer: no, they can’t.
-That's because most of these machines are powered with a 2HP or 3HP motor.
+That's because most of these machines are powered with a 3HP or 5HP motor.
 And because they don't have a separate power source for the feed, up to one-third of the cutterhead motor's power is "robbed" to drive the feed rollers.

 Let’s take the planing function as an example.
-Taiwanese planers can rarely take more than a 1/16" full width cut.
-However, variances in rough-cut stock commonly run as high as 1/8" on up to 3/16"...and these variance are often random along the board's length and width.
+Taiwanese planers can rarely take more than a 1/8" full width cut.
+However, variances in rough-cut stock commonly run as high as 3/16"...and these variance are often random along the board's length and width.